vercel/next.js/docs/advanced-features/preview-mode.md

 In the [Pages documentation](/docs/basic-features/pages.md) and the [Data Fetching documentation](/docs/basic-features/data-fetching.md), we talked about how to pre-render a page at build time (**Static Generation**) using `getStaticProps` and `getStaticPaths`.

 Static Generation is useful when your pages fetch data from a headless CMS.
 However, it’s not ideal when you’re writing a draft on your headless CMS and want to **preview** the draft immediately on your page.
-You’d want to Next.js to render these pages at **request time** instead of build time and fetch the draft content instead of the published content.
+You’d want Next.js to render these pages at **request time** instead of build time and fetch the draft content instead of the published content.
 You’d want Next.js to bypass Static Generation only for this specific case.

 Next.js has the feature called **Preview Mode** which solves this problem.
 Here’s an instruction on how to use it.